keltiwise/Software-Engineering-Final/README.md

-# Software-Engineering-Final
+# Software Engineering Final
-Software Engineering Final in which my team and I created a interactive website showing different breweries around the U.S.A.
+## Static CSS
+Using this CSS file, we personalized our website by adding buttons, changing font, adjusting our borders and margins, and adding padding.
+Using CSS, we were able to control the size of the map, which showcases all breweries in the United States, to our liking and added hover features.